 The Blockbuster Retail Holiday Season of 2010 - Fluke, or Trend?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »There was a lot of nervousness going into the holiday season.
+Opinions expressed by Entrepreneur contributors are their own.There was a lot of nervousness going into the holiday season.
 Would shoppers finally come out and spend?
 The answer turned out to be a big "yes."

 Cautious forecasts such as the 3.3 percent predicted by the National Retail Federation were blown out by the reality -- retail sales were nearly 6 percent higher in December than in December 2009.